Phillip

 AreaSearch assessment of residential development activity positions Phillip among the top 25% of areas assessed nationwide

-Based on AreaSearch analysis, Phillip has seen approximately 541 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, around 2,709 homes were approved, with no approvals yet recorded in FY26.
-On average, about 0.8 people have moved to the area per dwelling built over these years, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+AreaSearch analysis indicates around 541 new homes approved annually in Phillip.
+Over the past five financial years (FY-21 to FY-25), approximately 2,709 homes were approved, with none yet recorded for FY-26.
+On average, 0.8 people moved to the area per dwelling built over these years, suggesting new supply is meeting or exceeding demand.

-The average construction value of new properties is around $423,000, suggesting a focus on premium developments.
-This year, $27.9 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to the Australian Capital Territory, Phillip has 547.0% more building activity per person, offering buyers greater choice and reflecting strong developer confidence in the location.
-Recent development has consisted entirely of medium and high-density housing, providing accessible entry options for downsizers, investors, and entry-level buyers.
-With around 18 people per approval, Phillip reflects a developing area with current population forecasts indicating an increase of 3,679 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+The average construction cost of new properties is $423,000, indicating a focus on premium developments.
+This year has seen $27.9 million in commercial approvals, signifying balanced commercial development activity.
+Compared to the Australian Capital Territory, Phillip has 547.0% more building activity per person, reflecting strong developer confidence.
+Recent development consists solely of medium and high-density housing, appealing to various buyer groups.
+Currently, there are around 18 people per approval in Phillip.
+By 2041, population forecasts estimate an increase of 3,679 residents (AreaSearch's latest quarterly estimate).

 Frequently Asked Questions - Development